Thunderbirds Light Up the Skies at Air Power Over Hampton Roads

-The U.S. Air Force Thunderbirds perform a diamond formation pass during at Joint Base Langley-Eustis, Virginia, April 26, 2025.
+The U.S. Air Force Thunderbirds perform a diamond formation pass during Air Power over Hampton Roads air show at Joint Base Langley-Eustis, Virginia, April 26, 2025.
 The team demonstrated high-speed precision maneuvers, including vertical rolls, opposing passes, and tight formation flying in their F-16 Fighting Falcons.
-(U.S. Air Force photo by Senior Airman Adisen Smith)
+(U.S. Air Force photo by Airman 1st Class Skylar Ellis)

 |Date Taken: